kjwunderlich/project-one---sphinx/README.md

 NOTE: 2018 donation numbers will be lower than final numbers as the year has not ended yet.

+QUESTION - What is the correlation between donor source of wealth and amount of money given over the course of recent years?

 With regard to the correlation between donor source of wealth and amount of money given over the course the four years 2015 to 2018:

 The largest donation of $1.8 billion was made to a Chan Zuckerberg Foundation from Mark Zuckerberg and Priscilla Chan in 2017.
 Their source of wealth was in Technology.
 Notably their residence of California is of no surprise.